Luke-Mac/ZipCo_Case_Study/README.md

 * What are the other main competitors in this domain?

-    The main players in this domain are Afterpay, Splitit, Sezzle, Quadpay (Aquired by Zip Co.), Affirm, Uplift, Klarna.
+    The main players in this domain are Afterpay, Splitit, Sezzle, Quadpay (Aquired by Zip Co.), Affirm, Uplift, Klarna, Latitute, Openpay.
+The domain is growing at a rapid rate with (as I am typing this now 18/07/21) the Commonwealth Bank just launched it's BNPL StepPay.

 ## Results:
 * What has been the business impact of this company so far?

     Growth, growth and more growth...
 Zip has become a global BNPL leader via acquisitions across nine markets.
 Zip has been a huge disruptor in finance sector.
     ![Zip is now in 9 different countries](https://i0.wp.com/prophet-invest.com/wp-content/uploads/2021/03/image-2.png?w=934&ssl=1)
+    This has also had a huge impact on the retail industry with merchants giving buyers instant access to make that purchase in full.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is Zip performing, based on these metrics?